SEC football is officially less than a month away. It’s going to be awesome.

-Over the last month, SDS has been breaking down and ranking the 2014 SEC football schedules.
+Over the last few months, SDS has been breaking down and ranking the 2014 SEC football schedules.
 You can view all the schedule rankings below, as well as a breakdown for each and every team’s strength of schedule:

 How the NCAA ranks the SEC’s 2014 strength of schedule